johanneshardt/jastadd-bridge/README.md

 To run the language server press f5, or run the task "Launch Client" (located in the Run & Debug tab).
 Doing this will build the server as well.
 When the build is done a new window will open, with the extension running.
 Output can be viewed in the "Output" tab, when you select "JastAdd Bridge" in the dropdown.

 It is helpful to install the extension, since you can then change its settings in the menu before launching it, and configure a file association.
-This requires the packaging tool `vsce`, which can be installed with `npm install -g @vscode/vsce`.
+This requires the packaging tool `vsce`, which can be installed with `npm install -g @vscode/vsce` (or run with npx vsce package).

 **Steps to install:**